pathologicalenvy/pathological-envy-framework/manuscripts/M2_regulatory_reorganization/chapters/15-when-stabilization-succeeds-too-well.md

 These include deferring decisions unnecessarily, staging situations that highlight the object’s competence, expressing uncertainty that invites leadership, or withdrawing from authority roles the object has implicitly offered.
 Each maneuver serves the same function: re-elevating the object without provoking confrontation.

-Only when these subtler strategies fail—when the object continues to mirror, defer, or equalize—does overt escalation become necessary.
+Only when these subtler strategies fail - when the object continues to mirror, defer, or equalize - does overt escalation become necessary.

 ### Why “Quiet Borderline” Appears Here